Context

 - Technical Validation: Tested and refined MVP product scope

-- Fundraising: Led development of pitch materials yielding $3.5mm seed funding approval
+- Fundraising: Led development of pitch materials yielding 7-figure seed funding approval

 - Market Learning: Generated insights that informed product roadmap for 12+ months